Random field reconstruction of inhomogeneous turbulence. Part II: Numerical approximation and simulation: Simulation results and discussion of the model

 \section{Simulation results and discussion of the model}

 Here we present various numerical simulation results illustrating the specific features of our inhomogenous random field model.
 Subsection~\ref{sec:parameters} addresses the influence of the model parameters on the generated fluctuations, with particular emphasis on the $(\x,t)$-dependent scaling factors and the inhomogeneous mean flow function.
 In Subsection~\ref{sec:ergodicity} we demonstrate the ergodicity properties of the model by recovering the underyling flow fields of kinetic turbulent energy $k$ and dissipation rate $\eps$ in terms of local sample path averages in space and time.
+Subsection~\ref{sec:Kolmogorov} concerns the reproducibility of Kolmogorov's two-thirds law for the second moments of the spatial velocity increments in the inertial subrange.
 To facilitate the exposition, the simulations are set up in stylized scenarios that allow to emphasize different aspects separately from each other.

 Throughout this section we close Model~\ref{model:turb_inhom} by employing the spatial energy spectrum $E$ and the time integration kernel $\eta$ specified in \cite[Examples 2.3 and 2.4]{AKLMW24}.
 All presented simulations are based on the numerical approximation scheme in Discretization~\ref{discretization} and its algorithmic implementation as described in Section~\ref{sec:implementation} above.
 The reference density for the random wave numbers is taken as $p(\kappa)=E(\kappa;z)$.
 The stratification length $\Delta s$ is chosen as half the length of the smallest possible support of the scaled time integration kernel $s \mapsto \etabb(t-s;\x,t)$ in each considered scenario.